Loading…

 The later chapters are where Yaongyi pays off the setups from the early run.
 The appearance anxiety Jugyeong has been carrying gets examined from angles the first half didn't reach.
 Both male leads' arcs come to conclusions that feel built toward rather than assigned.
 The ending is polarizing among readers who wanted a different outcome for Seojun, but it's coherent and earned for the story Yaongyi was telling.

-True Beauty is a completed series, which means the pacing frustrations of chapters 70-90 come with the knowledge that they resolve.
-The slow middle is the price of a genuine ending.
+True Beauty is a completed series, which means the pacing frustrations of the long stretch between chapter 70 and chapter 165, where the love triangle keeps cycling through new complications without resolving, come with the knowledge that they do resolve.
+The slow middle is the price of a genuine ending, and it's a longer middle than most romance manhwa ask you to sit through.
 For that trade-off, it's worth it.

 For completed romance manhwa that maintain their pace better across the full run (series that don't have the same mid-run slowdown), Best Completed Manhwa → has picks across all genres with chapter counts and ending quality notes.